 The core issue of contention occurs when the contracting officer issues a negative determination of responsibility because the proposal was technically unacceptable.

-Proposal mistakes: The heart of most contractor responsibility concerns rests with the content of the submitted proposal.
+Proposal mistakes: The heart of most FAR responsibility determination concerns rests with the content of the submitted proposal.
 For example, if the proposal asks you to describe in detail how you intend to perform a certain task, failure to provide sufficient detail could end up with a negative responsibility determination.
+The courts give contracting agencies wide discretion when evaluating proposals.
+However, the government does make mistakes.
+The problem in litigation is to balance the subjective decision-making vs the legal and procurement legal requirements.
+Sometimes, this is very difficult to do.

 Does the agency have to engage in clarifications?